riya-singh28/deepchem-server/docs/source/py_ds_library/index.rst

-Py-DS Library
+pyds Library
 =============

-The py-ds library provides a Python client for interacting with DeepChem Server.
+The pyds library provides a Python client for interacting with DeepChem Server.
 It offers a convenient, programmatic way to upload data, run featurization tasks, and manage datasets without dealing with raw HTTP requests.

 Overview
 --------

-The py-ds library simplifies common workflows by providing:
+The pyds library simplifies common workflows by providing:

 * **High-level functions** for data upload and featurization
 * **Error handling** and retry logic for robust operations